 Raven Rocks is the AT’s most-accessible-to-the-DMV hike.
 The trail crosses Route 7 several miles west of Round Hill, at Snickers Gap, about an hour’s drive from Arlington.
 From trailhead parking on the north side of Route 7 or a large commuter lot on the south side, head north along the white-blazed path for an out-and-back jaunt.
 The way is gentle at first, but you’ll soon find yourself on steep terrain because this segment is part of the trail’s infamous “Roller Coaster,” 13 of the most sawtooth miles on the AT (made so because this section of the land is squeezed by private property, forcing the trail to go straight up and down instead of along meandering switchbacks).
 Just under 3 miles into your journey, a sign indicates the Virginia/West Virginia border.
 A couple dozen yards beyond this, bare boulders offer panoramic views of the Blue Ridge and Shenandoah Mountains.

 Where to celebrate the summit: Less than a third-of-a-mile south of Snickers Gap on Route 601 is a beer joint, Bear Chase Brewing Company, whose sloping lawn, dotted with Adirondack chairs aplenty, offers views back east.
-Two more breweries, Dirt Farm and B Chord, aren’t far.
-If you prefer that your fermented beverages come from grapes, check out Twin Oaks Tavern Winery, with live music every weekend, or Bluemont Vineyard, where you can make your own sangria or take a vine-to-wine tour over 40 acres of grapevines—in a vehicle.
+Dirt Farm Brewing is nearby, too.
+If you prefer that your fermented beverages come from grapes, check out Twin Oaks Tavern Winery, with live music every weekend, or Bluemont Vineyard, where you can make your own sangria or take a vine-to-wine tour over 40 acres of grapevines — in a vehicle.

 Go if: You want your kids to believe in woodland magic.